KEITH INTERJECTS-----

 THE OVERALL LIFE OF WILLIAM JAMES HUNT #11

 Ah those were the days kids could play outside, go for walks in the hills, climb the wooded hill and look down on the beauty before you.
-Those were the times you made fun in simple ways, cardboard boxes, two sets of wheels and tying them to piece of wood to make push and go wheel buggy.
+Those were the times you made fun in simple ways, cardboard boxes, two sets of wheels and tying them to a piece of wood to make a push and go wheel buggy.
 Going out to the nearest pond and bringing back some tadpoles and watching them grown into frogs.

 Oh yes we eventually later in years, about age 10 and 11, we had some girls as friends with us.
 One game was to let the girls go hide and we would seek.
-But the very best part was when we found girl we were to kiss her.
-It was all very innocent fun, sex hormones had not yet kicked in, but nice kiss....well that was nice. remember one girl in particular who had these nice soft and pretty large lips.... wow loved to kiss those lips.
-As said all in fun, and of course the girls liked to be kissed as much as we liked kissing them.
+But the very best part was when we found a girl we were to kiss her.
+It was all very innocent fun, sex hormones had not yet kicked in, but a nice kiss....well that was nice.
+I remember one girl in particular who had these nice soft and pretty large lips.... wow I loved to kiss those lips.
+As I said all in fun, and of course the girls liked to be kissed as much as we liked kissing them.
 Of course no parents ever found out we ever played that game.
-Then again at that age we had some parties with adults present and we played "spin the bottle" the stem of the bottle pointing at you by the girl who spun it, you went over and kissed her, on the lips.
-It was different age then, innocent age.
-Even when our sex hormones kicked in, going any further than kiss was... well just not done, girls, 99 percent of them drew the line at a kiss.
+Then again at that age we had some parties with adults present and we played "spin the bottle" - the stem of the bottle pointing at you by the girl who spun it, you went over and kissed her, on the lips.
+It was a different age then, innocent age.
+Even when our sex hormones kicked in, going any further than a kiss was... well just not done, girls, 99 percent of them drew the line at a kiss.

-One big event was November 5th Guy Forkes night.
-We would for weeks before collect old dead tree branches, sometime dragging them for mile or more.
+One big event was November 5th - Guy Forkes night.
+We would for weeks before collect old dead tree branches, sometime dragging them for a mile or more.
 Get permission to stock them in someone's back yard, and come November the 5th, bring them all out into the street and have one big blazing fire.
 It was to remember Guy Forkes and how he and others tried to blow up the Parliament Building in London...way back sometime.
 With this we also had fireworks.
-Well most everyone had the "crocket" type fireworks but would buy all the fancy ones that would display all kinds of beautiful colors in various patterns.
+Well most everyone had the "crocket" type fireworks but I would buy all the fancy ones that would display all kinds of beautiful colors in various patterns.
 Needless to say my display of the 50 or so I'd saved to buy, was the big attraction on the street.

-did join the Cubs and then the Scouts. loved dressing up in the Scout uniform, kinda was the next best thing thought to dressing up in fancy western clothes and being Roy Rogers.
-Wow had many super years in the Scouts, learning so many things, and going camping for a week at a time, and hiking the hills, cooking over wood fire, swimming in safe pond.
-Ah yes we learned to manage the rain, often had to dig trench around the tent so the flowing rain would not flood the inside of the tent.... yes it worked just fine.
+I did join the Cubs and then the Scouts.
+I loved dressing up in the Scout uniform, kinda was the next best thing I thought to dressing up in fancy western clothes and being Roy Rogers.
+Wow had many super years in the Scouts, learning so many things, and going camping for a week at a time, and hiking the hills, cooking over a wood fire, swimming in a safe pond.
+Ah yes we learned to manage the rain, often had to dig a trench around the tent so the flowing rain would not flood the inside of the tent.... yes it worked just fine.

 Some of the regular TV weekly shows Mom and I watched back then were: Gun Smoke; Maverick; Bonanza; Wyatt Earp; Wagon Train.
-On children's hour there was Love Lucy; Roy Rogers; Lassie; Rin Tin Tin.
-Of course we had the great British comedians of the time, can see them in my mind but forget most of their names now. do remember the "Goon Show" with the Welshman Harry Secombe, who became one of the all time famous Tenors, some would have liked him to have gone full time into Opera but he was just too funny man to ever do that, but he did indeed do some Operas.
+On children's hour there was I Love Lucy; Roy Rogers; Lassie; Rin Tin Tin.
+Of course we had the great British comedians of the time, I can see them in my mind but forget most of their names now.
+I do remember the "Goon Show" with the Welshman Harry Secombe, who became one of the all time famous Tenors, some would have liked him to have gone full time into Opera but he was just too funny a man to ever do that, but he did indeed do some Operas.

 Oh yes there was Benny Hill, and many other great comic guys.
 Must not forget Gracie Fields, her comedy and fantastic soprano voice.
 Her rendition of "Jerusalem" when she was young would send shivers down my spine.

-loved all the popular American Musicals Fred Astaire and Ginger Rogers, Gene Kelly, both great dancers and very melodic singing voices.
-Dean Martin and Jerry Lewis just great.
+I loved all the popular American Musicals - Fred Astaire and Ginger Rogers, Gene Kelly, both great dancers and very melodic singing voices.
+Dean Martin and Jerry Lewis - just great.
 Abbott and Costello fantastic.
 The Bowery Boys, and of course the Marx Brothers; Harpo Marx on the Harp.... out of this world.
 Mom and Dad were fine singers, so it was in my blood to always be singing the pop songs or songs from movies…..until my voice broke as a young teen, then had to wait for it to return some years later.

-There was George Formby, the British comic and his funny songs as he played his uke-banjo, the first musical instrument ever had at age 8.
+There was George Formby, the British comic and his funny songs as he played his uke-banjo, the first musical instrument I ever had at age 8.

 In school I was pretty good at all subjects.... loved history.